SonGorLick/hikari-x86_64/README.md

 ##
 ### EFI Stub Examples
-You must have separate `/boot` partition with partition type **vfat**, then run one of the two commands below as root.
+You must have separate `/boot` partition with type **vfat**, then run one of the two commands below as root.
 **With initramfs**
 ```sh
 efibootmgr --create --part 1 --disk /dev/sda --label "GENTOO_kurisu-x86_64" --loader "\vmlinuz-5.14.11-kurisu-x86_64" \